input-output-hk/marlowe-runner/prototypes/marlowe-graph/README.md

 # marlowe-graph

 This project is compiled down to the `MarloweGraph.js` file which is referenced directly in the runner project as foreign module.
+It is not really a prototype any more ;-)

 ## Development